TEAS Scores – What is a Good TEAS Score?

 Average TEAS Score

+The average TEAS score is between 65% and 75%.
 The average TEAS score will vary for different nursing programs and schools.
-However, the average TEAS score tends to be between 65% and 75%.
 This would be classified in the “proficient” TEAS score range (reference the table above).

 What is a Passing TEAS Score?

-As with a good TEAS score, this will vary from school to school.
+A passing TEAS score will vary from school to school.
 Although each school’s admission criteria are likely to differ, most schools set the minimum TEAS score around 70%.
 This could be a composite TEAS score or a minimum score requirement for each subject.

 How is the TEAS Test Scored?